kyumin14/CSE-15L/index.md

 ## \#1.
 Introduction <a name="introduction"></a>
 Here is how to log on to your respective course-specific account on `ieng6`, which is a tool that you will need for this class!
 First, however, you will need to install Visual Studio Code.

+---
 ## \#2.
 Installing Visual Studio Code <a name="vscode"></a>
+To install Visual Studio Code, go to the [download website](https://code.visualstudio.com/) and follow the instructions for your respective operating system.

 ## \#3.
 Remotely Connecting <a name="remote"></a>